-- the defect is due to compliance with legal obligations imposed by UK or retained EU law; - the defective product was not supplied by the defendant; - the product was not supplied for profit and in the course of business; - the defect did not exist at the time the product was supplied; - the so-called "development risks defence" applies: the state of scientific and technical knowledge at the relevant time was not such that a producer of products of the same description as the allegedly defective product might be

-- expected to have discovered the defect if it had existed in his products while they were under his control; and - a producer of component products will not be liable if he can show that the defect was due to the design of the final product, or to defective specifications provided to the component producer by the producer of the final product.
+- The defect is due to compliance with legal obligations imposed by UK or assimilated obligation. - The defective product was not supplied by the defendant. - The product was not supplied for profit and in the course - of business.The defect did not exist at the time the product was supplied. - The so-called "development risks defence" applies: the state of scientific and technical knowledge at the relevant time was not such that a producer of products of the same description as the allegedly defective product might be expected to have discovered the defect if it had existed in his/her products while they were under his/her control. - A producer of component products will not be liable if he/ she can show that the defect was due to the design of the final product, or to defective specifications provided to the component producer by the producer of the final product.

 The defendant has the burden of proving each of these defences.
-Such defences have rarely been successful.
-However, in Terence Piper v JRI (Manufacturing) Limited [2006] 92 BMLR 141, the Court of Appeal found that the manufacturer of a defective hip prosthesis was not liable when the prosthesis fractured after implantation, as the prosthesis was not defective at the time it was supplied to the hospital.
-The court was satisfied, based on evidence of the manufacturer's inspection and quality control systems, that a defect in the surface of the prosthesis would have been detected prior to delivery, even though there was no evidence of inspection of the specific prosthesis.
-It was not necessary for the manufacturer to prove the actual cause of the defect and when it arose.
+There are few reported cases where such defences have been successful.
+However, in Terence Piper v.
+JRI (Manufacturing) Limited (2006) 92 BMLR 141, the Court of Appeal found that the manufacturer of a defective hip prosthesis was not liable when the prosthesis fractured after implantation, as the prosthesis was not defective at the time it was supplied to the hospital.
+The court was satisfied, based on evidence of the manufacturer's inspection and quality control systems, that a defect in